Back to articles

 • State-of-the-art vision — rebuilding a working web app from a screenshot alone; it even completed Pokémon FireRed from game screenshots.

-Where Fable 5 Will Shine (Once It Returns)
+Where Fable 5 Shines (As Access Returns)

 1. Ambitious Coding and Engineering